-Despite the on-going impact of covid-19 Trustees and staff are pleased with the first year of progress in the delivery of the 2021-2023 strategy.
+Trustees are provided with a strategy dashboard and a timeline document to update them on progress with the delivery of the strategy.
+Both Trustees and staff are pleased with the progress made during the first two years in the delivery of the 2021-2023 strategy.